Nero (2004 film)

-Nero is an Italian-British-Spanish television film, part of the Imperium series; it was made film available on DVD as of November 2005 in the U.S. and Canada.
+Nero is an Italian-British-Spanish television TV series, part of the Imperium series; it was made available on DVD as of November 2005 in the U.S. and Canada.
 Produced by EOS Entertainment and Lux Vide for RAI and Telecinco.

 Plot

 As a young boy, Lucius Domitius Ahenobarbus witnesses the mad Emperor Caligula kill his father and exile his mother.
-While in exile in the pontine islands, Agrippina, his mother, sees a vision telling her that her son can become emperor, but she will have to die first.
+While in exile in the Pontine Islands, Agrippina, his mother, sees a vision telling her that her son can become emperor, but she will have to die first.
 She accepts the proposal.
 Back in Rome, her son is being raised by the new emperor Claudius after Caligula's death, he is now called Nero Claudius Caesar Drusus Germanicus.
-Agrippina then returns from exiled.
+Agrippina then returns from exile.
 She poisons Claudius' food and Nero becomes emperor.
 At first, Nero cuts taxes and introduces successful programs and invades Brittania.
-Soon he meets a beautiful slave named Claudia Acte, and marries her, throwing off his engagement with Claudius' daughter, Claudia Octavia, telling her she can marry someone she will be happy with.
+Soon he marries a beautiful slave named Claudia Acte who he has known since youth, and marries her, throwing off his present wedlock with Claudius' daughter, Claudia Octavia, telling her she can marry someone she will be happy with.
 Heartbroken, she arrives at an island and kills herself.
 Nero enjoys being married to Claudia Acte, but soon he gradually goes mad with power and sets fire to Rome.
 He divorces Acte, and forces the citizens to watch hour long recitals, and at one of these, accidentally kills his new pregnant wife, Poppaea Sabina.
 He kills several members of the senate and orders his mother to be stabbed, where she says: "Strike the womb, for that is what bore him."
 Nero's madness soon causes a riot, causing himself to flee the city in disguise, and slit his wrists under the saddened embrace of Claudia Acte, his once passionate lover.

 The movie in many ways tries to show Nero as a good soul gone mad, beginning as a brilliant young prince enduring injustice, then hailed enthusiastically at the beginning of his reign, implementing much-needed reforms and enjoying immense popularity.
 Half the film concentrates on Nero's teenage years and his love life with Acte.